 If you are a Swedish citizen and are planning to live in Sweden for one year or more, you are generally required to be registered in the Swedish Population Register.

 In order to be registered in the Swedish Population Register (folkbokförd) you need to notify the Swedish Tax Agency (Skatteverket) that you intend to move to Sweden and stay here for at least one year.
-This can be done by visiting one of our Tax Agency offices (servicekontor).
-When you visit the office all members of your family who are moving to Sweden must accompany you, including the children.
+This can be done by visiting one of our service offices (servicekontor).
+When you visit the office, all members of your family who are moving to Sweden must accompany you, including the children.

 Passport or national ID card.

 A driver's license does not show your citizenship.
 To show your citizenship you must have a passport or a national ID card.

 Documents showing if your civil status has changed since you last lived in Sweden, i.e., a foreign marriage certificate.

 If you are unmarried, you do not need to show your civil status.

 Documents showing that you have been a resident in another EU or EEA country.

 Documents showing that you have had right of residence in another EU or EEA country, such as proof of employment, study certificate or a certificate of a company registration.

 Remember that all documents verifying your civil status or your relationships must be the original documents.
 You can also bring certified copies.